 Augmented reality allows customers to browse the products and “try them on” from the comfort of their homes.
 It is also used to help customers see, from their smartphone, if new furniture will fit in their house.
 Extended reality technologies become more popular every year.

 During the past several years, businesses started understanding the importance of robotics and replacing their workers with robots.
-Robots can perform a variety of functions.
-We will talk about the advantages of robotics in retail industry later in more detail.
+A retail robot can perform a variety of functions: scan and track inventory, check price tags, replenish store shelves, and do lots of other jobs.
+We will talk about the advantages of robotics in retail later in more detail.

 Recent years have shown that governments have the authority to lock down countries all over the planet, keeping only the essential workers on duty.
 With the absence of clients, many retail stores went bankrupt.
 An online store doesn’t have such problems.
 You can assign most of your personnel to remote jobs and leave delivery persons and a small number of robot operators.
 The transition can be costly, but it’s better to spend some money right now instead of going bankrupt later.

 In the old days, you only had limited ways to convey your message to the customer.
 TV and newspaper ads were expensive and not very efficient.
 Digitalization and the rise of social media allowed the retail industry to communicate with customers using targeted ads, websites, social management, chatbots, and much more.
 All of this makes marketing strategies more effective.

 Modern cloud tech allows you to improve internal and external operations.
 The owner can automate everyday tasks using the latest technologies.
 It will free up the schedule and give you more time for strategizing and finding more ways to increase profits.
 Some people decide to spend this time with their family.
 After all, what is the point of having a business if you cannot enjoy the products of your work with your close ones?